Skip to main content

 delayRender() and continueRender()

-delayRender() returns a handle.
-Once you have fetched data or finished the asynchronous task, you should call continueRender(handle) to let Remotion know that you are now ready to render.
+This API returns a handle.
+Once you have fetched data or finished the asynchronous task, you should call continueRender(handle) to let Remotion know that the render can continue.

 Example